Well, maybe not everything. 😉

 Oh boy.
-Seeing as how I’m quite obsessive with how I pack, I’ve done a lot of packing related posts!
+Seeing as how I’m quite obsessive with how I pack, I’ve done a lot of packing-related posts!
 My biggest tips?
-Start a packing list weeks prior to your race, (or print out mine,) so you can add items when you think of them and pack EARLY!
+Start a packing list week prior to your race, (or print out mine,) so you can add items when you think of them and pack EARLY!
 Don’t wait until the day prior!

 - runDisney Packing Tips and a master packing list you can modify to your needs!
 (I’ve also chatted about this in the video below.)

 - Top 20 runDisney Must Pack Items for the Goofy and Dopey Challenge (Not PHM, but I’m sharing anyway!)

 - Six Quick Packing Tips for the Goofy and Dopey Challenge

 As someone who often shares a room with other gals with minimum storage space, staying organized is a must!
 I’ve shared tips in this